matthiask/django-prose-editor/docs/custom_extensions.rst

 Adding Items to the Menu
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Use the ``addItems`` method from the menu storage to add your menu items:
+Extensions can integrate with the menu system by implementing the ``addMenuItems`` method.
+This method is automatically called during editor initialization and provides access to the menu's ``addItems`` function:

 .. code-block:: javascript

-    // In your extension's addCommands method
+    export const MyExtension = SomeBaseExtension.extend({
+      addMenuItems({ addItems }) {
+        // Register menu items for this extension
-    this.editor.storage.menu.addItems("groupName", menuItems)
+        addItems("myExtension", menuItems)
+      },
+    })

+The ``addMenuItems`` method receives an object with the following properties:

+- ``addItems``: Function to register menu items with the menu system

-The ``addItems`` method takes the following parameters:
+The ``addItems`` function takes the following parameters:

 1. ``group``: The name of the menu group to add items to
 2. ``items``: A function that returns an array of menu item objects
 3. ``before``: (Optional) Insert this group before another group

-Note that items should be defined outside the extension so that its identity is
+Menu items should be defined as a separate function outside the extension to ensure stable identity and prevent duplication.
-stable, otherwise the menu items will be duplicated, at least that's true for
-now.

 Menu Item Structure
 ~~~~~~~~~~~~~~~~~~